inbo/reporting-rshiny-grofwildjacht/reporting-grofwild/inst/extdata/readme.md

 ## R data files

 The `spatialData.RData` contains a list with for each spatial level a SpatialPolygonsDataFrame object, with polygons and data as loaded with the R function `readShapeData()`.
-Spatial levels are flanders, provinces, communes and provincesVoeren (Voeren as separate province).
-When any of the geosjon files are changed, this object should be updated by executing int R `readShapeData()`.
+Spatial levels are flanders, provinces, communes, provincesVoeren (Voeren as separate province), FBZ (faunabeheerzones) and DFBZ (deel-faunabeheerzones).
+When any of the geosjon files are changed, this object should be updated by executing in R `readShapeData()`.
 The object `spatialData` can easily be loaded in R by

 `dataDir <- system.file("extdata", package = "reportingGrofwild")`